fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to Heck, Ali also forbade Muslim fighters from looting and instead distributed the taxes as salaries among the warriors, in equal proportions.
 This might have been the first subject of the dispute between Ali and the group that later constituted the Kharijites.
 Since the majority of Ali's subjects were nomads and peasants, he was concerned with agriculture.
 In particular, he instructed his top general, Malik al-Ashtar, to pay more attention to land development than short-term taxation.

 ### Battle of the Camel

+### Death of Ali

+The more you go into dunya
+the more lonely you become
+My journey is for Jannah
+and I don't have enough good deeds and the travel is very long

+Upon hearing this, tears appeared on the face of Muawiyah, and he said: "Yes, that was Ali".

 </details><details><summary>